amaurybsouza/portfolio/README.md

 ## Hi, I'm Amaury!👋

-I am a seasoned {👨‍💻Lead/DevOps Engineer} with over 10 years of experience in designing, implementing, and managing scalable and robust infrastructure solutions.
+I am a experienced {👨‍💻Lead/DevOps Engineer} with over 10 years of experience in designing, implementing, and managing scalable and robust infrastructure solutions.
 My expertise includes working with a variety of DevOps tools, cloud platforms, and automation technologies to streamline development workflows and accelerate application delivery.
 I'm always eager to learn about new technologies and I've worked for companies like IBM, TechFor, NTL, Tecnoset and more.
 I studied Systems Analysis at Fatec Americana!
 I am passionate about continuous learning and I am always looking for opportunities to expand my skills and knowledge and I believe in the power of knowledge sharing & I am always looking for opportunities to share my expertise with others.

 ### Career Milestones.
-Welcome to my GitHub profile!
+Welcome to my portfolio!
 Here, you'll find a collection of my personal projects and contributions that revolve around the fascinating world of DevOps and open source technologies.
 I'm thrilled to share my knowledge and experiences with fellow developers, enthusiasts, and learners like yourself.
   - Graduated in Tech at Fatec, currently post-graduating in Solution Architecture at PUC Minas.
   - I was invited to participate into the AWS Community Builders program for next season 2023/2024.
   - Recently I have been selected as a HashiCorp Ambassador within open source community for 2023!